ClickHouse/ClickHouse/docs/en/sql-reference/transactions.md

 ## Case 1: INSERT into one partition, of one table, of the MergeTree* family

-This is transactional (ACID) if the number of rows inserted is less than or equal to `max_insert_block_size rows`, and in the case of data in TSV, TKSV, CSV, or JSONEachRow format if the number of bytes is less than `min_chunk_bytes_for_parallel_parsing`:
+This is transactional (ACID) if the inserted rows are packed and inserted as a single block (see Notes):
 - Atomic: an INSERT succeeds or is rejected as a whole: if a confirmation is sent to the client, then all rows were inserted; if an error is sent to the client, then no rows were inserted.
 - Consistent: if there are no table constraints violated, then all rows in an INSERT are inserted and the INSERT succeeds; if constraints are violated, then no rows are inserted.
 - Isolated: concurrent clients observe a consistent snapshot of the table–the state of the table either as it was before the INSERT attempt, or after the successful INSERT; no partial state is seen